addi-G998/spotify-react/README.md

 Note that you will NEED a Spotify Account to have the Songs run completely instead of a Preview

 One problem that resides still and which Spotify still refuses to implement is audio manipulation.

+I will be implementing a chatting funktion in near future as well, which will be usable to everyone